NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_start.rst

 It is also possible to download the MDTF container to bypass worrying about dependencies.
 Further details can be found in :doc:`ref_container`.
 The container is a new addition.
-So, Beta Testers are very much welcome!
+Beta Testers are very much welcome!

 Installing dependencies with Conda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^